We’ve all been there before haven’t we?

-“I should really do that now or I’ll never get it done…”
+“I should really do that now – otherwise I’ll never get it done…”

-My dear ‘other half ‘ reminisces daily (Sue would argue this, naturally.)
-What Sue had forgotten today Sue was adding it to the mental list for tomorrow.
+My dear ‘other half ‘ reminisces daily … what Sue had forgotten today, she was adding to the mental list for tomorrow.
 I invariably chuckle at dear wife’s expense until recalling a story from a while ago …

 Belonging to an active business community is a great resource.
 Especially so for the SME or self employed and for so many reasons.
-The instilled importance of supporting your like-minded colleagues takes a little while to sink-in for some although when it does, the ‘passion’ never leaves you.
+The importance of supporting your like-minded colleagues takes a little while to sink-in although when it becomes a priority, the ‘passion’ never leaves you.

-Anyway, I too reminisce, I’d got to know Michael well through business and he was looking for a connection to ‘a local serviced office,’ it was a specific request for referral.
+Anyway, I’m reminiscing now … I’d got to know Michael well through business and he was looking for a connection to ‘a local serviced office.’
+It was a specific request for a referral.

-‘I know such a place that might be good for you Michael, here’s the address …it might be worth checking it out.’
+‘I know such a place that might be good for you Michael, I offered.
+Here’s the address …it might be worth checking it out.’
 I’d suggested.

-My short journey from office to our network Forum was a weekly event, the same one I’d undertaken on numerous occasions.
+My short journey from office to our network Forum was weekly.
+The same one I’d undertaken on numerous occasions.
 Same route, past the local recreation space, down the parade of traders, through the estate of industry, the local offices.
 I even had the same breakfast radio program playing on most occasions as I thought about breakfast itself.
 Absorbed.

 It was the same journey for networking each week.
-The same deal, attend the meeting, meet up with the community, hear the requests and the pitch for business, engagement over a quick coffee and back to the car and back to the routine.
-Take some calls, windows up, radio on and route 1 to the office.
+The same deal, attend the meeting, meet up with the community, hear the requests and the pitch for business, engagement over a quick coffee and back to the car and the routine.
+Take the priority calls, windows up, radio on and route 1 to the office.